pinot-contrib/pinot-docs/basics/indexing/dictionary-index.md

 # Dictionary index

-When storing large amounts of data, typically values are repeated several times.
+When dealing with extensive datasets, it's common for values to be repeated multiple times.
-To optimize the storage and query latencies for repetitive data, we recommend using a dictionary index.
+To enhance storage efficiency and reduce query latencies, we strongly recommend employing a dictionary index for repetitive data.
+This is the reason Pinot enables dictionary encoding by default, even though it is advisable to disable it for columns with high cardinality.

 ## Influence on other indexes

-Dictionaries are both an index and actual encoding in Pinot.
+In Pinot, dictionaries serve as both an index and actual encoding.
-That means that when they are enabled, some other indexes change their behavior or layout.
+Consequently, when dictionaries are enabled, the behavior or layout of certain other indexes undergoes modification.
-The relation between dictionary and other indexes is shown in the following table:
+The relationship between dictionaries and other indexes is outlined in the following table:

 | Index                                       | Conditional               | Description                                                         |
 |---------------------------------------------|---------------------------|---------------------------------------------------------------------|